-If you are diagnosed with Waldenstrom’s macroglobulinemia, you will likely be referred to a doctor who specializes in treating blood and bone marrow disorders (hematologist) or a doctor who specializes in treating cancer (oncologist).
+If you are diagnosed with Waldenstrom’s macroglobulinemia (or if your doctor suspects you might suffer from it), you will likely be referred to a doctor who specializes in treating blood and bone marrow disorders (hematologist) or a doctor who specializes in treating cancer (oncologist).

-Here is some information to help you get ready and know what to expect from your doctor.
+Here is some information to help you get ready and know what to expect from your doctor/specialist.

 Sometimes, the large amounts of IgM in your bloodstream can damage the nerves in the body’s extremities, causing numbness or tingling in hands and feet, or problems with balance.